Former PM flies home to Bangkok 17 months after he was ousted in a bloodless coup.

 “Normally in justice systems everywhere, a person is innocent until proved guilty,” he said.

-The billionaire-politician and his wife, Pojaman, each face up to 13 years in jail over two corruption charges alleging she used her husband’s political influence to buy prime Bangkok property from a government agency at about one third of its estimated value.
+The self-made billionaire-politician and his wife, Pojaman, each face up to 13 years in jail over two corruption charges alleging she used her husband’s political influence to buy prime Bangkok property from a government agency at about one third of its estimated value.

 Thaksin denies any abuse of power.